Protein primary structure: History

-Primary structure in other molecules

-Any linear-chain heteropolymer can be said to have a "primary structure" by analogy to the usage of the term for proteins, but this usage is rare compared to the extremely common usage in reference to proteins.
-In RNA, which also has extensive secondary structure, the linear chain of bases is generally just referred to as the "sequence" as it is in DNA (which usually forms a linear double helix with little secondary structure).
-Other biological polymers such as polysaccharides can also be considered to have a primary structure, although the usage is not standard.

 Relation to secondary and tertiary structure

 The primary structure of a biological polymer to a large extent determines the three-dimensional shape (tertiary structure).
 Protein sequence can be used to predict local features, such as segments of secondary structure, or trans-membrane regions.
 However, the complexity of protein folding currently prohibits predicting the tertiary structure of a protein from its sequence alone.
 Knowing the structure of a similar homologous sequence (for example a member of the same protein family) allows highly accurate prediction of the tertiary structure by homology modeling.
 If the full-length protein sequence is available, it is possible to estimate its general biophysical properties, such as its isoelectric point.

-Sequence families are often determined by sequence clustering, and structural genomics projects aim to produce a set of representative structures to cover the sequence space of possible non-redundant sequences.